RayHightower/RayHightower.com/_posts/2016-03-30-how-to-build-a-successful-iot-company.markdown

 <img src="/images/medicine.jpg" align="right" width="300" style="margin-left:10px;">
 Locus Traxx uses IoT to ensure that perishable goods are shipped safely.

 For example, if delicate medications are transported in a hot shipping container, the goods could spoil and lives could be put in danger.
 Locus Traxx makes sensors that monitor temperature and other environmental factors during transport to ensure that sensitive shipments arrive intact.
-The sensors send data to a cloud app in real time, while the data is collected, so shipping managers can monitor product health in transport.
+The sensors send data to a cloud app in real time, while the data is collected, so shipping managers can monitor product health during transport.

-Other products from Locus Traxx are useful for loss prevention.
-Door sensors, combined with GPS, tell shipment owners exactly when and where doors were opened during transport.
-If you are shipping expensive flat panel TVs, you want to know that your goods arrive at your customer's loading dock, not at an impromptu side-sale.
+Other products from Locus Traxx are useful for preventing theft.
+Door sensors, combined with GPS, tell shipment owners exactly when and where doors are opened during transport.
+If you are shipping a truck-load of expensive flat panel TVs, you want your goods to arrive at your customer's loading dock, not at an impromptu sidewalk sale.

 <img src="/images/gps_tracking_truck.jpg" align="center">